BetterMuSeek

 The Hockey Stick Headstock

-The 6-in-line matching painted headstock not only adds visual appeal but also demonstrates Fender’s commitment to delivering a cohesive and polished design.
-The hockey stick headstock‘s meticulous craftsmanship is a testament to the brand’s legacy of creating instruments that are both functional and visually striking.
+The 6-in-line matching painted headstock adds visual appeal and demonstrates Fender’s commitment to delivering a cohesive and polished design.
+The hockey stick headstock‘s meticulous craftsmanship is a testament to the brand’s legacy of creating functional and visually striking instruments.

 Villager 12 String fender